Irish Bacon and Cabbage

 This recipe is packed with rich comforting goodness!

 I don’t know why boiled cabbage recipes get such a bad wrap.

 It has a lovely mild flavor that is complemented by sweetness like in coleslaw, spice like in kimchi, and rich fatty ingredients like bacon, butter, or nuts.

 Although cabbage can be tough when raw, it turns silky and soft once cooked, giving chopped cabbage a noodle-like quality.

-Today’s Irish Cabbage and Bacon is a classic Irish dish usually made with large slabs of bacon (pork belly) boiled down into a rich fatty broth that the cabbage is later stewed in.
+Today’s Irish Cabbage and Bacon is based on a classic Irish dish usually made with large slabs of bacon (pork belly) boiled down into a rich fatty broth that the cabbage is later stewed in.

-As I’m not Irish, I have a hard time swallowing the idea of boiling bacon in water.
+As I’m not Irish, I have a hard time swallowing the idea of boiling pork in water.

 Instead, I decided to make a quickie version, using the same ingredients, but a slightly different cooking method.

 My Irish Bacon and Cabbage is made with only 5 simple ingredients:

 - Chicken Broth